Main Page

 And if Dyer today was in the Beardsley mode of working, inspiring and delivering in front of goal, then maybe there was a glimmer that Martins could prove to be the 21st century equivalent of Andy Cole - if not in terms of the volume of goals but in grabbing a few and unsettling sides with his trickery and close control, both of which were in evidence here.

-We're desperate for someone to forge an understanding with Martins and get on his wavelength - something that's only really happened fleetingly in the eleven appearances he's made for us so far.
+We're desperate for someone to forge an understanding with Martins and get on his wavelength - something that's only really happened fleetingly in the eleven appearances he's made for us.

 If that person can be Dyer, then things may start to look slightly better.
 However the hunt for Martins' first touch continues - perhaps he left it in Milan?